 Most Expensive ZIP Codes in the U.S. are Almost Exclusively in CA and NY

 There’s no easy way to put this: California isn’t getting any cheaper!
 Out of the 100 priciest ZIP codes, an impressive total of 72 are located in CA. NY trails behind, with a total of 21 ZIP codes, half of which are located in New York City.
+Meaning that 93 of the priciest U.S. zip codes are located in the two sates with the lowest homeownership rates in the U.S.

 To see the rare few outside New York and the Golden State — with entries from Florida, Massachusetts, Washington, New Jersey, Maryland, Nevada, Connecticut, and Hawaii — scroll down for a full breakdown of the 100 priciest ZIP codes, alongside the city they’re in and their median selling price in 2016.